aajanki/ts2workflows/language_reference.md

 }
 ```

-Parameters can be optional.
+Optional parameters can be specified with a question mark.
 If a value is not provided on the call site, the value is set to `null` during the subworkflow execution.
-The following subworkflow can be called as `greet()` or `greet("Bean")`.
+The following subworkflow can be called as `greet()` or `greet("Tiabeanie")`.

 ```typescript
 function greet(name?: string): string {